The PUC’s Role

 Electric, Natural Gas & Water Utilities

-The Oregon Public Utility Commission (PUC) approves rates that investor-owned electric, natural gas, and water utilities charge their customers.
+The PUC approves rates that investor-owned electric, natural gas, and water utilities charge their customers.
 All regulated electric and natural gas utilities must seek PUC approval for all rate and service schedules, or tariffs.
 Of the small number of water utilities regulated by the PUC, some are regulated for service only, while others are regulated for rates and service.
 Rate regulated water utilities must also seek PUC approval for all tariffs.

 The PUC also regulates certain landline telecommunication service providers for some rates and services, but does not regulate cell phones or services provided over the internet.
 The rates for the majority of landline telecommunication customers are set under an alternative form of regulation (a Price Plan) that, once approved by the PUC, gives the company latitude, within certain thresholds, to adjust rates without additional approvals from the PUC.